Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 It’s not just the chance to taste produce straight from the farm and ocean that’s special.
 It’s the ease of meeting the makers at cellar doors, farm gates and local markets that makes farm experiences in Tasmania an essential part of any trip.

 Farm-fresh flavours come with food for thought, too.
 “The beauty of sharing our farm with visitors is being able to demystify the growing and cooking of food,” says Matthew Evans, a former Sydney chef and food critic turned Huon Valley farmer, author and presenter of the SBS series Gourmet Farmer.
-At Fat Pig Farm, he and partner Sadie Chrestman run workshops and classes and share farm experiences and leisurely lunchtime feasts with guests.
+During their years in the Huon, he and partner Sadie Chrestman run occasional workshops, classes, shared farm experiences and leisurely lunchtime feasts with guests at Fat Pig Farm.
+Their ‘Pork and Pinot’ lunch series is running throughout summer 2023–24.

 In a small, idyllic state like Tasmania, it’s easier to instil a new faith in small-scale farming.
-Matthew Evans, Fat Pig Farm
+Matthew Evans

 "Growers can care for soil, plants and animals, and still put dinner on the table, without costing the Earth," says Evans.

 Head into the countryside and embrace a slower pace of life.
-Call into farm gates, cellar doors or head to the markets and chat with farmers and makers.
+Call into farm gates, cellar doors or markets to chat with farmers and makers.
 Everyone has a story to share.

 Meet the maker